speakercorps/proposals/individual_work/rocher_blithe/railsconf_draft.markdown

 ### Title

-I18n: That one weird trick to make your Rails app better
+I18n Means Better Software

 ### Abstract

 _What is your talk about?
 (500 characters or less)_

-Many experienced Rails developers have never internationalized a Rails application but it's a useful and marketable skill that even a novice developer can learn.
+Many experienced Rails developers have never internationalized a Rails application.
+But it's a useful and marketable skill that even a novice developer can learn.

 Much like testing, internationalization (i18n) of a Rails application shouldn’t be an afterthought.
-The process of internationalization can help save time and simplify a codebase even for only one language.
+The process of internationalization can help save time and simplify a codebase, even if the application is only deployed in one language.

-We’ll cover the process of internationalizing a Rails application along with some of the most useful gems and services.
+In this session we’ll cover the process of internationalizing a Rails application, a handful of the most useful gems and services, and look at how the process improves the codebase.

 ### Details